grantsrb/cogmtc/README.md

         in addition to the DoubleVaryLSTM's usual
         language predictions.
 Only relevant when using the DoubleVaryLSTM model type and `incl_lang_preds` is true.
+    "tforce": bool
+        if true, allows teacher forcing.
+See `lang_teacher_p` to make teacher forcing probabilistic during training.
+Defaults to always teacher forcing.
+If `tforce` is false, will not allow teacher forcing.
     "lang_teacher_p": float [0,1]
         the probability of using teacher forcing on the language inputs for each training iteration. only applies if incl_lang_inpt